merkksgit/scripts/README.md

 bind-key -r f run-shell "tmux neww ~/.local/scripts/tmux-sessionizer"
 ```

-This will open fuzzy finder then you can search for the project you want and start new tmux session on that project directory on pressing <prefix>f
+This will open fuzzy finder then you can search for the project you want and start new tmux session on that project directory on pressing \<prefix\> + f

 ### Give permission for tmux-sessionizer script to run and restart shell